syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/measureeditor.png)

-To remove a measure, click the remove button next to the corresponding measure.
+To remove a measure, click the remove icon next to the corresponding measure.
 To avoid removing the current selection, click Cancel.

 ![](OLAP-Client-Elements_images/deletemeasureeditor.png)